On the Cosmetic Crossing Conjecture for Special Alternating Links: Proof of Main Result

 Because $g_{11} = g'_{11} + 2$, $\delta^G_1$ divides $2$.
 Additionally, since $\prod_i \delta^G_i = \det(L)$, and knots have odd determinant, we have $\delta^G_1 = 1$.
 Thus $m < \text{rk}(G) = 2g$, as desired. \end{proof}

 This result extends \cite[Theorem 1.1(2)]{bfkp12}.
 In general $m \leq 2g(L)$, but equality is occasionally attained.
-For example, the knot $K = 9_{46}$ has genus one and $H_1(\Sigma(K)) \cong \Z/3 \oplus \Z/3$.
-Corollary \ref{thm:minor} says knots such as this, which also have $L$-space branched double-covers, do not admit non-nugatory cosmetic crossings.
+For example, the pretzel knot $K = P(9,9,9,9,-27)$ is quasi-alternating by \cite[Theorem 3.2(1)]{ck09-2}, hence has branched double-cover an $L$-space.
+The knot $K$ has genus two and $H_1(\Sigma(K)) \cong \Z/9 \oplus \Z/9 \oplus \Z/9 \oplus \Z/99$, so Corollary \ref{thm:minor} shows $K$ does not admit cosmetic crossings.
+This example is easily generalized, for instance by considering the family of pretzel knots $P(m^2, m^2, m^2, m^2, -3m^2)$ with $m$ odd, to produce many new examples of knots which do not admit cosmetic crossings.
+Choosing square numbers ensures the resulting pretzel knot is not included in the main theorem of \cite{lm17}.